-Usually body’s natural immune system functions well to maintain a balance between harmful and beneficial microorganisms and functions to prevent growth of harmful microorganisms.
-However, at times body’s natural immunity fails to protect the body against the increasing growth of candida fungus which results in candida infection known as oral thrush.
+Typically, the body’s natural immune system functions well enough to maintain a balance between harmful and beneficial microorganisms in order to prevent the overgrowth of harmful microorganisms.
+However, in the event that the body’s natural immunity fails to protect against the increasing growth of candida fungus, the candida infection known as oral thrush can arise.

 How is oral thrush diagnosed?

-Oral thrush can usually be diagnosed by a doctor based on an examination of the mouth, but sometimes a sample of a lesion is taken for analysis under a microscope.
+Oral thrush can usually be diagnosed by a doctor based on an examination of the mouth or by examining a sample of a mouth lesion under a microscope.
 In some cases, certain blood tests are also carried out to check for the presence of any underlying health problems

-If oral thrush has spread to the esophagus the physician may perform following tests:
+If oral thrush has spread to the esophagus, the physician may perform any of the following tests:

-- Biopsy - a throat culture may be taken.
-This involves taking a swab from the back of the throat, with the sample being sent for culture in a microbiology lab.
-This helps to analyze which bacteria or fungi are responsible for underlying condition.
+- Biopsy - A biopsy for oral thrush will involve taking a swab from the back of the throat to obtain a sample that will be sent for culture in a microbiology lab.
+This test will allow the clinician to determine which bacteria or fungi are responsible for an underlying condition.

-- Endoscopic Examination - An endoscopy may also be performed, which involves a flexible tube with a camera at the tip (endoscope) being passed down the esophagus to check the esophagus, stomach and duodenum.
+- Endoscopic Examination - An endoscopy may also be performed, which involves the use of a flexible tube with a camera at the tip (endoscope) that is passed down the esophagus while the patient is anesthetized to assess the esophagus, stomach and duodenum.

-- Physical Examination - At times the doctor may conduct certain physical tests or some blood tests to find out the underlying condition which is the cause of oral thrush in esophagus.
+- Physical Examination - Specific physical or blood tests may be ordered by the treating clinician to determine any underlying condition that might be the cause of oral thrush in the esophagus.

 How is oral thrush treated?

-Primary aim of treating oral thrush is to limit the spread of the fungus; however, the best treatment modality may depend on age, overall health status and the reason for candida infection.
-If the basic cause of infection is eliminated the infection can be controlled.
+The primary aim of treating oral thrush is to limit the spread of the fungus; however, the best treatment modality may depend on age, overall health status, and the reason for candida infection.
+If the primary cause of the infection has been eliminated, the infection can be controlled.

-In healthy adults, the physician usually recommends antifungal drugs, which may be prescribed in the form of lozenges, tablets or in a liquid form for swishing followed by swallowing.
-Initially, topical medications are advised; however, if the condition does not go away then the doctor may recommend oral antifungal drugs.
-In adults with immunocompromised conditions the doctor usually recommends antifungal drugs.
+In healthy adults, the physician usually recommends antifungal drugs, which may be prescribed in the form of lozenges, tablets, or in a liquid form for swishing followed by swallowing.
+Initially, topical medications are advised; however, if the condition does not go away, the treating clinician may recommend oral antifungal drugs.
+In adults with immunocompromised conditions, the physician will typically recommend antifungal drugs.